Why my soulful approach to coaching?

 Evocative, right?
 And as close as I can get to the concept of a higher power.
 Not a bearded grandfather figure.
 Not a cosmic judge.
 More like the Force.
 And, beautifully, with that macro comes the micro: the soul.
 The soul as an individual circuit of that great quantum power source.

-With this foundation laid through a bit of language that feels real to me, I’ll go further, to an image and interpretation of the human journey that informs all things for me:
+With this foundation laid through a bit of language that feels real to me, I’ll go further, to a metaphor for the human journey that informs all things for me:

 Soulful living as our personal river walk